Progress

 1 Transit improvements include: (1) Increase access to frequent transit service near where people live (i.e., 15-minute frequency from early morning until night within a 15-minute walk), (2) Increase the number of shelters and other amenities at transit stops, (3) Introduce convenient service to the statewide intercity bus network, Rocky Mountain National Park, and trailheads throughout Boulder’s nearby mountains, and (5) Undertake a meaningful evaluation of options to establish new transit service delivery models in the Boulder Valley that includes scenarios for creating a new local transit agency

-2 Bike parking improvements include: (1) Facilitate the installation of high-quality bike parking within the landscape of existing buildings, with consideration of education, services facilitation, incentives, and targeted retroactive requirements, (2) Conduct a citywide assessment of needs to make bike parking accessible for all users and their uses, and (3) Initiate an infrastructure development program to fully and equitably meet those needs identified
+2 For bike parking, first recognize the following: Bicycles can be a real workhorse of the city’s transportation, accounting for 50%+ of year-round trips in towns that plan for it, while saving money and creating stronger communities.
+Also, e-bikes are enabling that even more, but they are expensive and people are afraid for them to be stolen, And finally, ubiquitously convenient, secure parking is crucial to induce bicycles in a similar way that safe networks to travel on bicycles is.
+Then, based on that: (1) Facilitate the installation of high-quality bike parking within the landscape of existing buildings, with consideration of education, services facilitation, incentives, and targeted retroactive requirements, (2) Conduct a citywide assessment of needs to make bike parking accessible for all users and their uses, and (3) Initiate an infrastructure development program to fully and equitably meet those needs identified